Monday, January 28, 2019

-This week I am going to depart from my normal routine of posting pictures that I have recently taken, and am taking you back in time to a sad, sad day in the history of our nation...Thirty One years ago tomorrow, 1/28/1986, we were all horrified as we watched the Space Shuttle Challenger blow up as it was launched into space, with 7 courageous, wonderful crew members on board.
+Today I am reposting this to take you back in time to a sad, sad day in the history of our nation...Thirty Three years ago today, 1/28/1986, we were all horrified as we watched the Space Shuttle Challenger blow up as it was launched into space, with 7 courageous, wonderful crew members on board.
 I'm sure all of us who were living at that time can remember where we were when this disastrous tragedy occurred.
 I was living in Gainesville, Georgia, and our kids were out of school for the day due to an unusually extremely frigid, below freezing morning.
 We actually were visiting with some friends so our kids could have something to do when the news came on the TV...and from then on our eyes were glued to the set as our hearts were breaking.

 My mother and father were at their home in Florida, the home I grew up in, and one advantage to their home was that one could always get a good view of the rocket/space shuttle launches from the back yard...even though Cape Kennedy (Canaveral) was some 100 miles away from our home.